www.handicapmd.com - HandicapMD

 Summary: Spanning Interstate 80, the Archway monument offers a fascinating and interactive exhibit that tells the story of America's westward expansion.

 Accessibility: The Archway is accessible, featuring elevators, accessible restrooms, and wheelchair-friendly exhibits.
-The parking lot and entrance are also designed for easy access.
+The lot and entrance are also designed for easy access.

 Website: The Archway